saros-project/saros/docs/contribute/development-environment.md

 title: Saros Development Environment
 ---

-# {{ page.title }}
-{:.no_toc}

-{% include toc.html %}

 The following page describes how a development environment can be set up in order to develop all Saros products (Eclipse-Plugin, IntelliJ-Plugin and Server).
 If you want to execute the STF tests it is recommended to use eclipse.
 Otherwise it is also possible to develop with IntelliJ IDEA and execute the stf tests in a docker container.

 ## Common
 * You have to [clone](https://help.github.com/articles/cloning-a-repository/) the Saros repository with [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).